Biomass 'carbon neutrality' debate continues to divide opinion

 “In the Northern Hemisphere, if the wind doesn’t blow and the sun doesn’t shine and we reach peak energy demand, we’ll need renewables like biomass.
 We need to be realistic about this and actually compromise on a source of renewable energy.”

 Huhne noted that only “sustainable” biomass, materials that can cut emissions by 60%, receive the funding.
-However, the report notes that UN climate rules dictate that emissions from trees are only counted when they are harvested.
-What’s more is that Canada, Russia and the US – large biomass suppliers for the UK – do not use this accounting method, essentially meaning that the carbon from burning goes “missing”.
+However, the Chatham House report noted that UN climate rules dictate that emissions from trees are only counted when they are harvested.
+Canada, Russia and the US – large biomass suppliers for the UK – do not use this accounting method, meaning that the carbon from burning effectively goes “missing”.

 The UK is the biggest importer of wood pellets in the European Union (EU), shipping in more than seven million tonnes from the US and Canada in 2015.
 The UK has spent around £450m subsidising power stations to burn these pellets.